 The paths on campus can be extremely busy at times so please be careful and considerate of other users and do not speed.
-We've started a programme of route improvements to give more space for cyclists and pedestrians to share safely.
-For updates on this work please see here.
+We have made significant investments in making more space for cyclists and pedestrians to share pathways safely

-Make sure you use front and rear lights when cycling at night.
-It's the law and you could be fined for not having them.
-Available to buy from Security Services online or in Whiteknights House.
+It is also important to use front and rear lights when cycling at night.
+This is a legal requirement in the UK and you could be fined for not having them.
+These are available to buy from Security Services online or else in Whiteknights House.

-Any staff or student wishing to use the gated bicycle compounds available on Whiteknights will need to visit the Security Window in Whiteknights house to show their campus id card and complete a form outlining agreement to a number of conditions......
+Any staff or student wishing to use the gated bicycle compounds available on Whiteknights can do so by visiting the Security Window in Whiteknights House.
+You just need to bring along your Campus ID card.

-(Conditions of use include using a secure d-lock to lock their bicycle, and having a Security sticker on the bike).
-To access the compounds you will also need to know the pin number for your personal campus card (unique for everyone).
+(Conditions of use include using a secure D-lock to lock your bicycle, and having a Security sticker on the bike).
+To access the compounds you will also need to know the PIN number for your personal campus card (unique for everyone).
 You can obtain this number by visiting the campus card pages and signing in, using your University of Reading username and password.

-Gated cycle parking compounds are located by the following buildings:
+Gated secure cycle parking compounds are located at Whiteknights beside the following buildings:

-- the rear of RUSU (Car Park 4)
+- At the rear of RUSU (Car Park 4)

 Additional gated compound are available for Halls residents, access to these is arranged though the individual Halls receptions.

-We have regular Dr Bike sessions on campus where a mechanic will check and fix your bicycle for free, charging only for any parts that might be needed.
-Dates listed at the top of this page.
+We regularly run Dr Bike sessions on the Palmer Quad, Whiteknights campus.
+A professional mechanic will check and fix your bicycle for free, charging only for any parts that might be needed.

 Reading Bicycle Kitchen

 Basic cycle maintenance tools are available to borrow from the Chaplaincy on Whiteknights Campus.
-If you need to pump up a tyre or make a few minor adjustments just pop along to the Chaplaincy which is located on the path between the Palmer Quad and the JJT building.
+If you need to pump up a tyre or make a few minor adjustments, just pop along to the Chaplaincy which is located on the path between the Palmer Quad and the JJT building.